On the Classification of Weierstrass Elliptic Curves over $\mathbb{Z}_n$: Introduction

-Elliptic curves can also be defined over ring $\mathcal{R}$.
-The elliptic curve over the ring is first used in the integer factoring algorithm by H. Lenstra \cite{10.2307/1971363}.
-Elliptic curves over rings that satisfy some conditions are well studied at \cite{sala2022group}.
-Curves defined over such rings also form a group under the special operation \textit{chord-and-tangent rule}.
-Bound on the number of points on the elliptic curve over these rings is also given.
-Cryptosystems based on elliptic curves over rings are Koyama, Maurer, Okamoto, and Vanstone Cryptosystem\cite{KMOV92}, Meyer-Muller Cryptosystem \cite{MM96}, and the Paillier Schemes \cite{Pi00}.

-Knowing whether the chosen curves are isomorphic and how many non-isomorphic curves are available when picking curves over a given field $\mathbb{K}$ is helpful.
-After determining the isomorphism classes, we may choose a representation that might lead to a more effective group addition implementation.
-Because of this, we are inspired to research the isomorphism classes of elliptic curves.
-Several additional curves may be used to describe elliptic curves, including the Legendre, Hessian, Quartic, Montgomery, Weierstrass, and Edward curves.
-Counting the number of distinct elliptic curves over $\mathbb{F}_q$ up to isomorphism is a natural question.
-This has been done for Weierstrass curves \cite{menezes1993elliptic, jeong2009isomorphism, schoof1987nonsingular}, and various alternate models of elliptic curves \cite{farashahi2011number, rezaeian2010number, feng2010elliptic, wu2011isomorphism}.
-The number of isomorphism classes of hyperelliptic curves over finite fields has also been of interest \cite{choie2004isomorphism, choie2002isomorphism, deng2006isomorphism, encinas2002isomorphism}.
+The elliptic curves over finite/infinite fields have been studied extensively by many researchers \cite{silverman2009arithmetic, washington2008elliptic}.
+Elliptic curves over finite fields were first introduced by Neal Koblitz \cite{koblitz1987elliptic} and Victor S. Miller \cite{miller1985use} independently in $1985$.
+Classification of elliptic curves over a given field or ring $\mathbb{K}$ is useful in identifying isomorphism classes.
+It allows selecting a representative that may lead to a more efficient implementation of the group law.
+The classification of elliptic curves over finite fields for Weierstrass curves \cite{menezes1993elliptic, jeong2009isomorphism, schoof1987nonsingular}, and various alternate models of elliptic curves \cite{farashahi2011number, rezaeian2010number, feng2010elliptic, wu2011isomorphism} has been studied well.
+Further, the number of isomorphism classes of hyperelliptic curves over finite fields has also been of interest \cite{choie2004isomorphism, choie2002isomorphism, deng2006isomorphism, encinas2002isomorphism}.
+Elliptic curves over several finite rings have been studied in \cite{SalaTaufer+2024, A.Chillali, Hassib, tadmori2015elliptic, Tadmori2015CryptographyOT, Boulbot2016EllipticCO}.